When planning a memorable family gathering or group reunion, budgeting is an essential aspect of your preparation

 - Travel accommodations: Attendees typically organize and purchase their own airfare.
 But if this duty falls on a planner’s shoulders, make the arrangements early so attendees don’t risk facing increased costs or limited flight availability.
 Once family and friends arrive, consider arranging a shuttle to and from the reunion if there will be alcohol.

-7. Don’t Forget the Small Expenses
+7. Don’t Forget Budgeting for the Small Expenses

-No detail is too small or insignificant when planning a reunion.
+No detail is too small or insignificant when budgeting for a reunion.
 While it may be a hoot to print up T-shirts with Uncle Bob’s infectious grin across the front, that cost still adds up.
 The same can be said for other possible purchases that don’t immediately spring to mind, including:

 - Decorations (balloons, banners)

-- Trinkets (Keychains, embroidered napkins, etc.)
+- Trinkets (keychains, embroidered napkins, etc.)

 - Printing costs for invitations, family tree chart or a newsletter